 In this case each person would have got 100% of what they wanted instead of 50%.

-Not many situations in real-life are this easy to fix.
-But all conflicts can be improved when both sides work to understand what the other wants or needs.
+All conflicts can be improved when both sides work to understand what the other wants or needs.

 To do this, try and find out the reason behind the problem (not assume you already know).